connxio/docs/About.md

 **When used as a platform** ConnXio acts as a complete integration solution that handles all aspects of integration from fetching of messages to mapping, transformations, enrichment, splitting and eventually sending to external or internal systems.
 There are usually no proxy's used either from the internal systems or to the external systems.
 This mode is usually used by smaller integration departments or by businesses who want pure integration as a service.

-Even though ConnXio works both as a tool and a platform neither of the modes a mutually exclusive and both modes really just require a shift in perception and a detailed here mostly to illuminate the potential of ConnXio.
+Even though ConnXio works both as a tool and a platform neither of the modes are mutually exclusive and both modes really just require a shift in perception and a detailed here mostly to illuminate the potential of ConnXio.

-# Why use ConnXio
+# Why use ConnXio?

-## Cost Saving With ConnXio
+## Cost Saving

 ConnXio (CX) is built to decrease costs on boilerplate and semi advanced integration.
 With a library of adapters and an interchangeable transformation system, its main concern is to help our customers on their way to create faster, more dynamic, stable and secure integrations.